Trump says U.S. Energy Secretary Perry to step down at end of the year

 “Rick and I have been talking for six months.
 In fact, I thought he might go a bit sooner,” Trump said.
 “But he’s got some very big plans.
 He’s going to be very successful.
 We have his successor.
 We’ll announce it pretty soon.”

 Deputy Secretary Dan Brouillette, who has attended several international energy meetings in recent months, is widely expected to replace Perry.
-The Energy Department did not immediately respond to a request for comment.

 Perry, 69, who was the longest-serving governor of Texas and faced off against Trump in the 2016 Republican presidential nominating contests, said earlier this month he had no plans to step down, denying a media report that he was expected to announce his resignation in November.

+“It has been a tremendous honor to serve our country in your administration in such a meaningful way,” Perry said in his resignation letter to Trump.

-In recent weeks, he has found himself engulfed in the impeachment investigation threatening Trump’s presidency.
+In recent weeks, Perry has found himself engulfed in the impeachment investigation threatening Trump’s presidency.
 Three Democratic-led U.S. House of Representatives committees issued a subpoena on Oct.
 10 for Perry to turn over documents on any role he played in Trump’s bid to get Ukraine to investigate a political rival.

 The probe focuses on Trump’s efforts to pressure Ukraine President Volodymyr Zelenskiy in a July 25 call to investigate his unsubstantiated allegation that former Vice President Joe Biden, a leading contender for the 2020 Democratic presidential nomination, improperly tried to aid his son Hunter’s business interests in Ukraine.